 And see if we might be able to convince some of the curmudgeons that sharing is a Good Thing.

 I do see this as one of those learning object paradoxes- the person who creates and shares an “object” (or in this case a project report) is the wrong one to judge the overall value to others– there is no way they can know the wide range of uses others might get out of it who come with a different perspective or set of needs or level of creativity.
 I am so convinced we need more open sharing, as much as possible, not closed gardens, not locked file cabinets, not “my stuff is not worthy” attitudes.

 Thanks in advance.

 PS- Speaking of the MLX- it is long due some update and attention in the next few weeks, aiming too yet again for another year end goal to get an open source version ready for usage (ahem, the prototype is mostly working)

-The post "Convince Curmudgeons with Comments?" was originally pulled from under moldy cheese at the back of the fridge at CogDogBlog (http://cogdogblog.com/2005/09/convince-curmudgeons/) on September 15, 2005.
+The post "Convince Curmudgeons with Comments?" was originally yanked out of the teeth of a rabid chicken at CogDogBlog (http://cogdogblog.com/2005/09/convince-curmudgeons/) on September 15, 2005.